 In total autonomy, explore your skills, your creativity.
 Be giving of your passion, and do not count the hours of work.
 Go forward with determination to be revolutionary.
 With determination, create innovative works that do not follow patterns.
 Above all, do not copy.

-For you, how important is recognition and receipt of awards?
+How important is recognition and the receipt of awards in your artistic path?

 Awards and recognition are important.
 They gratify both the creator and the viewer, and they reward the artist’s hard work!

-What is the most important lesson you have learned along the way?
+What is the most valuable lesson you’ve learned throughout your career?

 Accept advice and criticism that will encourage you to move forward.